pytorch/xla/API_GUIDE.md

 This code should look familiar.
 PyTorch/XLA uses the same interface as regular PyTorch with a few additions.
 Importing `torch_xla` initializes PyTorch/XLA, and `xm.xla_device()` returns the current XLA device.
 This may be a CPU or Cloud TPU depending on your environment.

-## Working with XLA Tensors
+## XLA Tensors are PyTorch Tensors

-Operations can be performed on XLA tensors just like CPU or CUDA tensors.
-XLA tensors can be added together:
+PyTorch operations can be performed on XLA tensors just like CPU or CUDA tensors.

+For example, XLA tensors can be added together:

 ```python
 t0 = torch.randn(2, 2, device=xm.xla_device())